Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 7: By June 2025, Spring Branch Academic Institute graduates will achieve College, Career, Military Readiness status.
+Performance Objective 8: COLLEGE, CAREER, AND MILITARY READINESS (CCMR): By June 2026, Spring Branch Academic Institute will achieve College, Career, and Military Readiness status.

 Class of 2024: 100% of graduates met CCMR indicator